elishafer/Kobuki/README.md

 # Kobuki
-Documentation for Kobuki Robot on Nvidia Jetson.
+Documentation for Kobuki Robot on Nvidia Jetson with rplidar and some other peripherals.

 ## Step 0 - Setup Nvidia Jetson Nano on SD card